-CTEC 241 Construction Estimating I (2.5 credits) Develops fundamental construction estimating skills from take-off to bid as applied to residential construction.
-Includes general conditions, material quantities, concrete, rough carpentry, electrical work, masonry (brick and block), steel, mechanical work, finish applications, and labor.
-Involves familiarization with formal bids, insurance, and bonds.
+CMGT 141 Construction Take-Off (2.5 credits) Develops fundamental construction estimating skills especially during the construction take-off process.
+This includes general conditions, material quantities, concrete, rough carpentry, electrical work, masonry (brick and block), steel, mechanical work, finish applications, and labor.
+It involves familiarization with formal bids, insurance, and bonds.
 Students will be expected to identify and use appropriate math formulas, interpret construction plans and specifications, and compile essential data to develop an actual estimate, including summaries and costs by category.

 Technical Courses – General

-METL 150 Metals Survey (.5 credit) Presents basic metal and metallurgical information to seniors in Power Plant and Paint and Coatings Technology.
+METL 150 Metals Survey (.5 credit) Presents basic metal and metallurgical information to seniors in Power Plant.
 Topics include mechanical and physical properties of metal; production, classification, and recommended uses of steel, cast iron, alloys, stainless steel, and non-ferrous metals; heat treatment; and basic, welding, and powder metallurgy.
 Includes a foundry and forging seminar.

-WELD 132 Welding Fundamentals I (1.5 credits) Provides students with the knowledge and skills required to safely set up and operate oxyacetylene and electric arc welding equipment.
-Provides demonstration in oxyacetylene cutting and heating techniques and electric arc welding of various joint configurations to industry standards.
+WELD 132 Welding Fundamentals I (1.5 credits) Provides students with the knowledge and skills required to safely setup and operate oxyacetylene and electric arc welding equipment.
+Provides demonstration in oxyacetylene cutting and electric arc welding of various joint configurations to industry standards.